us turn over together the treasures

 Skelton who had recently founded Upstate Yoga Institute.

 Mary-Louise became Martine's teacher, mentor, and friend for the

 next 10 years (See Mary-Louise's bio in our Founder's page.)
 After

 Mary-Lou's passing, Martine continued her studies with Mary-Louise's

 colleague, Sonia Nelson, for several years.
 Since 2001, Martine has

 been expanding her understanding of yoga under the tutelage

 of another long-time student of T.K.V.
 Desikachar, Mr. Claude Marechal,

 David Jacobs: David began studying yoga at Upstate Yoga and, as his interest deepened, became certified to teach through Gary Kraftsow, a long-time student of Desikachar.
 David has also received certification through Nischala Joy Devi to teach yoga to cardiac and cancer patients.
 He received training at the Center of Mindfulness, University of Massachusetts Medical Center, in the Mindfulness Based Stress Reduction model developed by Jon Kabat-Zinn.
-David teaches the program to Syracuse University students through the S.U. counseling center and to the faculty and staff through the Wellness Initiative.
-David is engaged in the on-going practice and study of yoga in the tradition of Krishnamacharya.
+David has taught the program at Syracuse University to students through the S.U. counseling center and in a separate program to the faculty and staff through a Wellness Initiative.